-Chairs are being sold as pairs.
+Chairs are being sold as a pair.
 Price is for two chairs.
-There are four chairs total.

 It is truly no surprise that this same chair is in the permanent collection at The Smithsonian American Art Museum.
 Meditate on the genius involved in crafting each chair from a single sheet of layered ply.
 Cutting and molding a single medium into functional art with a style so timeless, the revival exceeds the debut.
 Designed by Peter Danko in 1978 and produced by Thonet, all but one chair had their original factory tags underneath.
 The three tags were gently removed and bagged separately during our restoration.
 Exquisitely re-upholstered in red-orange weave fabric to harmoniously compliment the honey colored oak frames.
 Our restoration team spent countless hours touching up the frames.
 Although a few still remain, most chips and scratches were expertly mitigated before we applied a topcoat to match the original.
 We’re certain these chairs will meet expectations.